cicsdev/cics-java-jcics-samples/etc/cics_bundle_projects/README.md

 ## Overall project structure

-* `cics-java-jcics-*-resources-bundle` - Optional Eclipse projects for a CICS bundle containing the required program and transaction resources for the sample.
+* `cics-java-jcics-*-resources-cicsbundle` - Optional Eclipse projects for a CICS bundle containing the required program and transaction resources for the sample.